Nepal Travel Guide and FAQ’s

 How about kids on trek?

 If you book a trek with your kids, we strongly suggest hiring an extra porter for your children.
-This porter will stay with your children during each trekking day, and carry your child if it gets tired.
-Sherpa Heritage Trails has a high-level experience with young children, and our porters are very soft and kind to children.
+This porter will stay with your children during each trekking day, and carry your child if they get tired.
+Sherpa Heritage Trails has a high level of experience with young children, and some porters are very soft and kind with children.
 At the end of the trek, your child does not want to say goodbye!

-What is the best season for a trek?
+What is the best season for a trek in Nepal?

 Yes, it is possible to trek during the monsoon ( July/August/mid-September).
-Dolpo and Upper Mustang are even better in monsoon because they are on the shadow side of the Himalayas.
-But Everest Base Camp, Everest region, and Langtang for instance are good options for trekking during monsoon.
-Usually, in the morning the skies are clear, and during the day the clouds are building up to rainfall in the afternoon or evening.
+Dolpo and Upper Mustang are even better in the monsoon because they are on the shadow side of the Himalaya.

-What kind of food will be served during trek?
+What kind of food will be served during the trek?

-In teahouses, you can get both local and limited western food like pasta and pizza.
+In teahouses, you can get both local and limited Western food like pastas and pizza.
 There are always vegetarian options available.
-In more remote areas you will eat local food like dhal baht (rice and lentils), curries, chapattis and noodles.
+In more remote areas, you will eat local food like dhal baht (rice and lentils), curries, chapattis, and noodles.

 Do I need to bring a water filter?

 If you have one, great, take it with you.
+It will save a lot of waste from plastic bottles.
 During the teahouse trek, you can buy safe drinking water in bottles or filtered drinking water.
 During the camping trek, we will boil water for you.

 What kind of equipment should I bring for a trek?